architect-examples/arc-workshop/src/shared/md/00-intro-to-aws/00-compute-history.md

 ---
 ## Functions ✅

-- Deployments are in seconds, instantly available to theoretical infinate load
+- Deployments are in seconds, instantly available to theoretical infinite load
-- Isolation means these are super antifragile systems; downtime is hard to achieve
+- Isolation means these are super anti-fragile systems; downtime is hard to achieve
 - Configuration can be very lightweight and more portable

 ---